By continuing to browse this site you agree to us using cookies as described in About Cookies

 These three examples underscore the fact that an accurate description of the distribution of an antigen in brain tissue sections might require comparison of various fixation and tissue-processing protocols.
 Previous knowledge of function and distribution of a molecule of interest provides crucial help for evaluating its distribution pattern and establishing whether these procedures should be improved.
 With regard to the three markers investigated here, the following points were considered.

-The perfusion procedure can strongly impact the strength of fixation.
+• The perfusion procedure can strongly impact the strength of fixation.
 All mice were properly perfused, as evidenced by the complete absence of erythrocytes (which express endogenous peroxidase activity and become strongly labelled in immunoperoxidase experiments).
 The weak fixation of mouse 4, deduced from the soft consistency of the tissue, could have been achieved also with a fixative containing a lower concentration of paraformaldehyde.

-), whereas diffuse staining of the neuropil reflects its dendritic distribution.
+• As a membrane protein participating to synaptic protein complexes, the GABAA receptor α3 subunit should not be detected predominantly in cell somata (as in Fig. 1C), whereas diffuse staining of the neuropil reflects its dendritic distribution.
 White matter is expected to remain totally unstained.

 A direct consequence of these observations is that multiple immunofluorescence staining experiments require in principle antibodies that have similar requirements for tissue fixation and processing.
 According to our results, it would be problematic, for instance, to combine staining for CCK and the GABAA receptor α3 subunit in the same section (or even in the same animal).
 Development of alternative fixation and tissue preparation procedures might be necessary to overcome such constraints.
 For example, we have shown recently that several limitations due to tissue fixation can be alleviated in tissue sections derived from living brain slices (Schneider Gasser et al., 2006).